-Join one of our youth projects where you can make friends, build confidence and self-esteem, discuss issues of concern to young people, take part in sports, drama, dance, music, workshops and outdoor activities in a safe environment.
+- Join one of our youth projects where you can make friends, build confidence and self-esteem, discuss issues of concern, take part in sports, drama, dance, music, workshops and outdoor activities in a safe environment.
 Learn about life and others in an informal way.

-Speak to a personal adviser at school or college.
+- Speak to a YC Hertfordshire personal adviser at your school or college.

 - Sexual health